6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Chemotherapy uses medications to kill cancer cells by preventing them from growing and dividing.
 Chemotherapy is given following surgery for endometrial cancer in advanced-stage disease.
 Following initial treatment, chemotherapy is usually given if endometrial cancer returns.

-It involves the use of hormonal medicines in certain specific types of uterine cancer after primary treatment to prevent or delay the cancer from coming back.
+It involves the use of hormonal medicines in certain specific types of uterine cancer after primary treatment to prevent or delay cancer from coming back.

 Prevention includes working on the potential risk factors of uterine cancer.
 The following preventive steps can be taken: